dadoomer/markdown-slides/README.md

 If you encounter any issues or have some questions, open an [issue on Gitlab](https://gitlab.com/da_doomer/markdown-slides/-/issues) or [on Github](https://github.com/dadoomer/markdown-slides/issues).

-## Python installation
+## Fearless, Conflict-free Python installation

 Markdown-slides works with Python 3.9 or newer.
-Here's a fearless, conflict-free python install that Just Works™ on a bash shell:
+Here's a fearless, conflict-free python install that Just Works™ in bash, zsh, and fish:

 ```bash
 curl -sS https://webinstall.dev/pyenv | bash